Keith H. Wofford

 - Represents Elliott Management Corporation as the largest unsecured creditor in the chapter 11 cases of Energy Future Intermediate Holding Company LLC (“EFIH”) and its debtor affiliates.
 The restructuring is ongoing and involves complex legal issues relating to, among other things, tax matters, regulatory issues, and intercompany issues.

 - Represents an ad hoc group of unsecured noteholders of both GenOn Energy, Inc. and GenOn Americas Generation, LLC (which note issues are nearly $3 billion in the aggregate).
 GenOn Energy and its subsidiaries are wholesale power generation subsidiaries of NRG Energy, Inc. GenOn Energy and its subsidiaries own and operate power generation facilities, with approximately 16,704 MW of net electric generating capacity located in the United States.
-GenOn Energy has approximately $1.830 billion of unsecured notes outstanding, and GenOn Americas Generation has approximately $695 million of unsecured notes outstanding. intercompany agreements and claims (including fraudulent conveyance claims), and sale-leaseback transactions.
+GenOn Energy has approximately $1.830 billion of unsecured notes outstanding, and GenOn Americas Generation has approximately $695 million of unsecured notes outstanding.
+The restructuring involves complex legal issues relating to, among other things, intercompany agreements and claims (including fraudulent conveyance claims), and sale-leaseback transactions.

 - Represented the official committee of unsecured creditors in the Chapter 11 cases of Linn Energy, LLC, and Berry Petroleum Company, both independent oil and gas exploration companies, pending before the United States Bankruptcy Court for the Southern District of Texas.